The International Journal of Controversial Discussions

 ↓

-The IJCD October 2024 Volume 2, Issue Four
+The IJCD December 2025 Volume 3, Issue Two

 The IJCD Archive

-The major theme of the September 2020 Issue 3, edited by Lucille Spira, concerns psychoanalysis and feminism.
+September 2020 Volume 1, Issue 3, edited by Lucille Spira: “Psychoanalysis and Feminism”

-The Supplement to the August 2020 Issue 2, edited by Douglas Kirsner, concerns organizational, educational, and institutional issues.
+The Supplement to the August 2020 Volume 1, Issue 2, edited by Douglas Kirsner: “Organizational, Educational, and Institutional Issues”

-The theme of the first issue, which is edited by Daniel Benveniste, is the old question “Is Psychoanalysis a Science or an Art?”
+March 2020, Volume 1, Issue 1, edited by Daniel Benveniste: “Is Psychoanalysis a Science or an Art?”

 About The IJCD